we-make-websites/wmw-advanced-technical-test/README.md

 ### Tips
 **Modular scale**

 We have provided a base font size and a scale to be used during build in the style guide, labeled at the top, for reference.
 We suggest using a Sass plugin to create a typographic scale, [Modularscale](https://modularscale.com).
+However, this is optional.

 **User interactions**